HackYourFuture/Assignments/1-JavaScript/Week4/README.md

 - The standard `console.log` function, which also conforms to the minimum requirement for a **listener** (although it can take more than one argument) is also added as a subscriber.

-- Finally, a call to the Publisher's `notify` function is expected to iterate through, and call, all subscribers from the `listeners` array, passing on the notification message to each listener.
+- Finally, a call to the Publisher's `notify` function is expected to iterate through, and call, all subscribers from the `listeners` array, relaying the notification message to each listener.

 Good luck with completing `createPublisher`!